lpmi-13/current-projects/README.md

 ## 5) minimals
 - use youtube data api to get data for the whole channel -need to revamp the processing pipeline to garbage collect after the conversion is done, also to stop and clean up after 100(?) videos have been processed.
+- need to update pipeline to only care about vowels

 ## 6) React Native shaker App
 - need a proof of concept hello world made and installing on a